obsessivenerds/restaurant_reviews/README.md

 ### To view the project:

 1. Clone or download this repository.
-2. Use `python -m http.server 8000` to start a local server.
+2. Use `python -m SimpleHTTPServer 8000` to start a local server.
 3. Visit the site `http://localhost:8000`

 ### Dependencies